brimmlessyankee/Bibite-Autospeed/README.md

 pip install opencv-python

-5. Use Mpos.exe to figure out the coordinates of stats box (https://ibb.co/khnMcMn) and the 1x speed position of the speed slider (https://ibb.co/phpjC6P)
+5. Use Mpos.exe to figure out the coordinates of stats box (https://ibb.co/khnMcMn) and the 1x speed position of the speed slider.
+Put your mouse on the dot (https://ibb.co/phpjC6P)

 6. Configure software by changing the screen_bbox = (left of box, top of box, right of box, bottom of box) to the coordinates captured using Mpos.exe